Perfect reflection on the Chésery lakes in front of the Mont Blanc massif

 Budget & change

-The currency in France and Italy is the Euro (EUR) for the latest exchange rates please see www.xe.com
+The currency in France and Italy is the Euro (EUR) and in Switzerland the Swiss Franc (CHF).
+For the latest exchange rates please see www.xe.com

 Tips